cozuya/secret-hitler/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+What does this issue relate to?
+Please put an X next to the relevant choices.
+* Gameplay
+* User Interface and Graphis
+* Game Modes
+* Accessibility
+* Other: Please describe

+How much effort do you think this issue will take (estimate) Please put an X next to the relevant choices.
+* Very Simple
+* Reasonable Effort
+* A lot of work
+* Only for group efforts

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior if any:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here (Screenshots etc.).